billtrust/iam-docker-run/README.md

 ### Foreground / background

 As the main use case is a development workflow, by default the container runs in the foreground.
 To run in the background, specify `--detached`, which maps to the `docker run -d` command.
+To interact with the terminal, specify `--interactive`, which maps to `docker run -it`.

 ### Region